KSP-KOS/KOS/doc/source/general/boot.rst

   1. Place a kerboscript program file in the archive ``"0:/boot/"`` directory.
 For example, ``"0:/boot/myboot.ks"``.
 Make sure the file ends in ``.ks``.
   2. Bring up the vessel into the VAB or SPH.
-Rightclick the kOS computer part, and use the slider widget to select your file from step 1 above.
+Right-click the kOS computer part, and use the slider widget to select your file from step 1 above.
   3. When you save and launch this vessel, it should copy that